The Outfield: Later years and aftermath

-In 2009, the original line up of John Spinks, Tony Lewis and Alan Jackman returned to a London recording studio to record their first album together since Voices of Babylon was recorded in 1988.
-In addition, the Outfield announced Brent Bitner had taken over the band's management and launched their official Facebook, Twitter, YouTube and Myspace pages in November 2009.
-On 22 March 2011, the Outfield announced that their upcoming album would be called Replay.
-Replay was recorded in various studios in the south of England that included production work at the legendary Abbey Road Studios.
+In 2009, the original lineup of John Spinks, Tony Lewis and Alan Jackman returned to recording in a London studio to record their first album together since Voices of Babylon was recorded in 1988.
+In addition, the Outfield announced that Brent Bitner had taken over the band's management and launched their official Facebook, Twitter, YouTube and Myspace pages in November 2009.
+On 22 March 2011, the Outfield announced their upcoming album would be called Replay.
+Replay was recorded in various studios in the south of England, which included production work at the legendary Abbey Road Studios.
 Replay was produced by the Outfield and Brent Bitner with executive production by John Spinks.
 On 28 June 2011, Replay was released to rave reviews.
-The lead single, "California Sun", was a regional number one AOR chart hit and has subsequently been the second most added song on AC radio as of 15 August 2011.
+The lead single, "California Sun", was a regional number one AOR chart hit and has been the second most added song on AC radio as of 15 August 2011.
 A limited advanced release of the band's possible second single, "A Long, Long Time Ago", reached number one on Worldwide FM ClassX Radio's AOR chart in the second week of August 2011.
 In 2013, the band rerecorded vocals to their single "Your Love" to be incorporated into American DJ Morgan Page's reworking of the song, which was released in the summer of that year.
-Though credited to Page, the single was listed as featuring the Outfield.
+Although credited to Page, the single was listed as featuring the Outfield.

 On 9 July 2014, John Spinks died of liver cancer.
 He was 60 years old.
 After taking a few years off from music, lead singer/bassist Tony Lewis announced his return with a solo album, Out of the Darkness, which was released on 29 June 2018 through Madison Records and with the help of his wife Carol and their collaborative songwriting.

-On 19 October 2020, singer Tony Lewis died suddenly and unexpectedly at his home near London.
+A posthumous six song EP named More Than I Dared was released in November 2020.
+On 19 October 2020, singer Tony Lewis died suddenly and unexpectedly at his home near London, leaving Alan Jackman and Simon Dawson (who is now Iron Maiden's touring drummer) as the last surviving members.